 University professorships require a doctoral degree and doctoral study is essential to establish an independent research career.
-PhD preparation allows one to contribute to the development of science by conducting research independently or collaboratively.
+PhD preparation allows one to contribute to the development of science by conducting research both independently and collaboratively.
 It also provides the credentials necessary for teaching.
-Finally, it provides a basis for clinical and leadership skills necessary to influence health processes, outcomes and policy.
+Finally, it provides a basis for leadership skills necessary to influence health processes, outcomes, and policy.

 2. Is a nursing degree required to apply to the program?

 No, a nursing degree is not required.
 While many students who apply to the program have nursing degrees, students from health and behavioral health-related fields are also eligible to apply.
 It is up to each applicant to make a case for how their educational background has prepared them for the Nursing and Healthcare Innovation PhD program.

 Most students enroll full-time to promote timely completion of the program and continuity in the development of research.
 However, there is a part-time option which requires a minimum of 6 credit hours per semester.

 4. Can students work full-time and be successful in the program?